Sandberg Remains Open During This Challenging Time

-Ground Radar (also known as Ground Penetrating Radar, GPR, Impulse Radar Ground Probing Radar, Sub-surface Radar and Surface Penetrating Radar) was originally developed for mapping geological features.
+Ground Penetrating Radar (also known as Ground Radar, GPR, Impulse Radar Ground Probing Radar, Sub-surface Radar and Surface Penetrating Radar) was originally developed for mapping geological features.
 It is now increasingly used as an NDT survey technique in Civil Engineering and offers a unique non-invasive and non-destructive means for the characterisation of the subsurface and subsurface features.

-Ground Radar can be used on a wide variety of materials, most commonly soil, concrete and asphalt.
+Ground Penetrating Radar surveys can be used on a wide variety of materials, most commonly soil, concrete, masonry and asphalt.

-- Construction Detail - Ground Radar is can determine the general arrangement of construction, changes in material type, location of structural steelwork and layer thickness.
+- Construction Detail Surveys – A Ground Penetrating Radar survey can determine the general construction arrangement, including: changes in material type, location of structural steelwork and layer thickness.

-- Concrete Mapping - Ground Radar can be used to inspect concrete floors, walls, decks, slabs, tunnels, balconies, warehouses and garages.
+- Concrete Mapping Surveys - Ground Penetrating Radar can be used to inspect concrete floors, walls, decks, slabs, tunnels, balconies, warehouses and garages.
 It can locate and map rebar, tendons and conduits at a higher resolution and at greater depths than most other survey methods.

-- Chimney Flue Location - Ground Radar provides a quick and non-intrusive method of locating and mapping chimney flues.
-The results can either be marked on site or onto CAD drawings.
+- Chimney Flue Location Surveys - GPR offers a quick and non-intrusive method of locating and mapping chimney flues.
+The results can either be marked-up on site or CAD drawings.

-- Roads, Runways and Pavement Surveys - Ground Penetrating Radar can determine pavement thickness (asphalt and concrete), detect voids underneath the road pavement, identify de-bonding between layers and determine layer thickness.
+- Roads, Runways and Pavement Surveys - GPR can determine pavement thickness (asphalt and concrete), detect voids underneath the road pavement, identify de-bonding between layers and determine layer thickness.

-- Buried Objects - GPR can be used to locate underground storage tanks (UST), grave location, forensic investigations and a wide variety of other buried objects.
+- Buried Object Location – A GPR survey can locate underground storage tanks (UST), grave location, forensic investigations and a wide variety of other buried objects.

-- Service Location - Ground Radar is the only non-destructive technology that can identify non-metallic as well as metallic subsurface utilities.
+- Utility Surveys - Ground Penetrating Radar is the only non-destructive technology that can identify non-metallic as well as metallic subsurface utilities.
 It is suitable for the location of services including water, sewer, gas, electric, telephone and fibre optic.

 - Hazardous Waste - Having successfully located buried pipes, drums and underground storage tanks, Ground Radar can, under the right conditions, be used to identify the extent of any leakage and contamination.

-- Foundations - Ground Radar is a useful tool for the location, investigation and determination of the extent of footings and foundations.
+- Foundation Investigation Surveys - Ground Penetrating Radar is a useful tool for the location, investigation and determination of the extent of footings and foundations.